SenaUstun-Dev/DodgingNinja_Game/README.md

 # DodgingNinja_Game
-This is my first game and first experience with unity, you are a ninja in a small room and shurikens will be thrown at you at random pattern. your goal is to not get hit more than 3 times but you can still continiue playing even if you fail the goal.
+This is my first game and also my first experience with unity Here is how the game works: you are a ninja in a small room and shurikens will be thrown at you at random pattern from both left and right.
+Your goal is to not get hit more than 3 times but you can still continiue playing and aim for your best recor.
+Have fun!